 Femoral nerve dysfunction

-Diabetic neuropathy is a nerve damage condition triggered by diabetes.
-High blood pressure can damage your body’s nerve fibers, often causing you to experience numbness and loss of sensations.
+High blood glucose can damage your body’s nerve fibers, often causing you to experience numbness and loss of sensations.
 Symptoms are usually felt in the legs and feet first, but may spread to your hands, arms and other areas of your body.

 While in some cases diabetic neuropathy symptoms can be mild, this condition can be fatal.
 Diabetic neuropathy can be prevented with a healthy lifestyle.
 If you are diagnosed with this condition, discuss your treatment options with your doctor to prevent progression.